q-viper/q-viper.github.io/_posts/2022-10-09-basics-of-multithreding-in-python.md

       a backend of your liking.

     It is not recommended to hard-code the backend name in a call to Parallel in a library.
-Instead it is recommended to set soft hints (prefer) or hard constraints (require) so as to make it possible for library users to change the backend from the outside using the parallel_backend context manager.
+Instead, it is recommended to set soft hints (prefer) or hard constraints (require) so as to make it possible for library users to change the backend from the outside using the parallel_backend context manager.